Updated on September 25, 2025

 It could happen, right?

-Well, the truth is that anything can happen.
-But if there’s anything I learned from working in the breakup field is that you can’t ever take the dumper’s promising words for granted.
+Well… anything could happen, even miracles.
+But if there’s one thing I’ve learned from working in the breakup field, it’s that you can never take the dumper’s promising words for granted.

-And that’s precisely why holding on to your ex’s false and undefined promises sounds absolutely ridiculous.
+And that’s exactly why clinging to your ex’s empty and undefined promises is counterproductive.

-Your ex feels emotionally drained from the end of the relationship, so the odds of him coming back before he experiences life without you are very tiny.
+Your ex feels emotionally exhausted from the end of the relationship, so the odds of him coming back before he experiences life without you (and fails miserably) are very small.

-So even though your ex could have a change of heart and come back in the future, clinging on to hope won’t make your post-breakup time any easier on you.
+So even though your ex could have a change of heart and come back in the near future, clinging on to hope won’t make him come back any sooner.
+It won’t ease your post-breakup pain either.

-The truth is that it will likely make you anxiously anticipate your ex’s every move and prevent you from enjoying life for a very long time.
+The unfortunate truth is that it will likely make you anxiously anticipate your ex’s every move and prevent you from enjoying your single life.

-Hoping your ex sticks to his words and comes back to you could also make you so obsessed with your ex that you end up stalking him online and offline and expect him to come crying back by a certain date.
+Hoping your ex sticks to his words and comes back to you could also make you so obsessed with your ex that you end up stalking him online and in person, and expect him to come crying back by a certain date.

-But when he doesn’t do that or doesn’t live up to your expectations and starts dating someone else, the real breakup will begin.
+But when he doesn’t do that or doesn’t live up to your expectations and starts dating someone else, that’s when the real pain begins.
+Your world flips upside down, causes you gut-wrenching pain, and makes you regret not sticking to the indefinite no contact rule.

 He doesn’t intend to come back